publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schA/ptIV/sptC/m__us_usc_t26_s32.md

     Subsec. (b)(2)(B).
 [Pub.
 L. 114–113][/us/pl/114/113], § 103(b), amended subpar.
 (B) generally.
 Prior to amendment, text read as follows: “In the case of a joint return filed by an eligible individual and such individual’s spouse, the phaseout amount determined under subparagraph (A) shall be increased by $3,000.”

     Subsec. (b)(3).
 [Pub.
 L. 114–113][/us/pl/114/113], § 103(c), struck out par.
-(3) which provided for increased credit percentage for 3 or more qualifying children and reduction of marriage penalty in taxable years beginning after 2008 and before 2018, with adjustment for inflation.
+(3) which provided for increased credit percentage for taxpayers with 3 or more qualifying children and reduction of marriage penalty in taxable years beginning after 2008 and before 2018, with adjustment for inflation.

     Subsec. (m).
 [Pub.
 L. 114–113][/us/pl/114/113], § 204(a), inserted “on or before the due date for filing the return for the taxable year” before period at end.